yubik-studio/yubik-studio.github.io/README.md

 1QBit was founded in 2012 to develop software for quantum computing and machine learning.
 The company was privately held by a group of strategic investors, including Accenture, Allianz, CME Group, Fujitsu, NatWest and the Siam Commercial Bank.

   - Responsible for product strategy, marketing, sales, and general operations in finance products, as well as for ongoing R&D.

   - Created 1QBit’s first commercial product, the CME Market Sentiment Meter, in collaboration with CME Group Chief Economist Blu Putnam.
 A 100% cloud-native predictive modeling data service sold through CME DataMine, for NYMEX energies, S&P 500 -e-minis (ES), Treasuries, gold, corn, soybeans and bitcoin (BTC) futures.
 The Sentiment Meter has been discontinued, but some of its documentation is still available online at [1QBit](https://1qbit.com/market-sentiment-meter-msm) and [CME Group](https://www.cmegroup.com/content/dam/cmegroup/education/files/an-introduction-to-the-market-sentiment-meter.pdf)

  - Created the 1QBit Academic Collaboration Program in Finance, the company's most successful market development initiative for quantum computing.
 Supervised 1QBit staff analysts in their guidance of students in classical and quantum projects at University College London, the University of California Berkeley, the Stevens Institute, and other top universities.
 Eight dissertations in 2 years of operation.

+ - Implemented quantum computing solutions for swap netting, clique analysis in forwards markets, feature selection in credit scoring, and optimal position allocation (OTC vs. centrally-cleared) in Eurodollar futures & strategies.

+ - Led the company’s adoption of 5C market analysis, product roadmapping, agile requirements, and other process improvements.

 -----